 Climb the Ice of North Carolina’s MountainsWinter mountain conditions can provide perfect ice structures for an exciting experienceAs fall turns into winter, North Carolina’s mountains provide snow and ice that’s perfect for skiing, snow tubing, ice skating and sledding.
 But if you’re looking for something more daring and adventurous, we also provide something you might not expect: ice climbing.
 In fact, some consider North Carolina to be the leading ice climbing destination in the South.Recreational ice climbing dates back to the 19th century.
 As the term indicates, it’s similar to rock climbing, except the climbing is done on icefalls, frozen waterfalls or cliffs and rock slabs that are covered by frozen water.
 Traditional gear includes climbing boots with crampons (metal spikes for digging into the ice), an ice axe and ice screws.
 Usually when climbing vertically, you kick your legs to plant crampons into the ice, and then swing the axe over your head and plant it into the ice.
 Then you pull up on the axe.Does that sound exhilarating, too difficult, or maybe even too scary?
 Fox Mountain Guides and Climbing School in Pisgah Forest offers one of the most comprehensive training programs in the Southeast.
 Expert guides will take you out for a thrilling winter climbing experience.From late November until February, mountain conditions in North Carolina can provide the perfect ice structures for an exciting winter experience.
 Those who’ve become smitten with the sport swear that after a stressful day, it’s quite satisfying to plunge an axe into ice.Fox Mountain Climbing School provides a basic course that covers proper gear, nutrition, safety and technique, and the course is accessible even to those who’ve never climbed at all.
 The ice routes for absolute beginners are at areas around Brevard, Asheville and Boone.
 Once you learn the basics, they offer more advanced courses, which are open to individuals, groups and families ages 13 and up.When you’re fully trained, you can hit the frozen falls with confidence any time you wish, but it’s always recommended that you go with an expert guide, which Fox Mountain has readily available.
-And if you fall in love with ice climbing, the school also offers guide training and certification.Please exercise caution and obey all rules and warnings posted near mountains and waterfalls.More FROM VISITNC.COMThere’s much to see and do in North Carolina, so read on.Hit the Slopes at Winter Sports ResortsVisit our winter sports resorts to enjoy the highest ski peak in the East, the gentlest of beginner slopes, ice skating, snow tubing and more.Waterfalls Are a Must-See in Winter TooIf you’ve only seen our waterfalls in warm weather, visit again on a chilly winter day and experience a real-life “winter wonderland.”Winter Fun at North Carolina's Coastal State ParksThe cooler months are a great time to visit coastal state parks for sandboarding, bird watching, fishing, Civil War reenactments and aquariums.Warm Up Your Winter with a Soothing Day at the SpaIf you want to offset the shorter days and chilly temperatures of winter, treat yourself to a warm day at the spa.Embrace Winter Chill with Creative Craft BeersCraft brewers across North Carolina create recipes with intriguing ingredients to offer an incredible variety of seasonal beers and ciders during winter.
+And if you fall in love with ice climbing, the school also offers guide training and certification.Please exercise caution and obey all rules and warnings posted near mountains and waterfalls.More FROM VISITNC.COMThere’s much to see and do in North Carolina, so read on.Hit the Slopes at Winter Sports ResortsVisit our winter sports resorts to enjoy the highest ski peak in the East, the gentlest of beginner slopes, ice skating, snow tubing and more.Waterfalls Are a Must-See in Winter TooIf you’ve only seen our waterfalls in warm weather, visit again on a chilly winter day to experience a magical – sometimes frozen – cascading scene.Winter Fun at North Carolina's Coastal State ParksThe cooler months are a great time to visit coastal state parks for sandboarding, bird watching, fishing, Civil War reenactments and aquariums.Warm Up Your Winter with a Soothing Day at the SpaIf you want to offset the shorter days and chilly temperatures of winter, treat yourself to a warm day at the spa.Embrace Winter Chill with Creative Craft BeersCraft brewers across North Carolina create recipes with intriguing ingredients to offer an incredible variety of seasonal beers and ciders during winter.